 ARCHITECTURE: Honoring local ruins and historical sites

 The whiskys of Islay are some of the most unique in the world.
-Their unmistakable taste is the result of specific water sources, peat composition and local barley.
-The expedition land team will collect water, peat and barley samples from each distillery to document what gives each house its distinct characteristics.
-Our botanist will also collect samples of any flora that is endemic to the region.
-The SCUBA and Kayak Team will document local marine flora and fauna found in the waters surrounding the island.
-Architectural historian James Sexton will observe and write reports on historic buildings and ruins found along the route.
+Their unmistakable taste is the result of specific water sources, peat composition, and local barley.
+The expedition land team collected water, peat, and barley samples from each distillery to document what gives each house its distinct characteristics.
+Our botanist also collected samples of flora that is endemic to the region.
+The Kayak Team documented local marine flora and fauna found in the waters surrounding the island.
+Architectural historian James Sexton observed and reported on historic buildings and ruins found along the route.